 (Camille Claudel c.
 1884)

-Inscribed into Western art history is the ideal of the artist as the lone male genius.
-In contrast to the genius of men, the artist’s muse is widely perceived as female.
-The artist commands the active role in this relationship.
-The muse is the passive decorative object on to which he may project his deepest desires, fantasies and fears.
+In contrast to the established ideal of the artist genius personified as male, the artist’s muse is widely perceived as female.
+The artist commands the active role in this relationship and therefore the muse assumes the role of passive decorative object on to which he may project his deepest desires, fantasies and fears.
 Picasso’s muse, for example, was famously Dora Maar, an artist in her own right, yet known more for her association with the painter than for her own work.

 (Camille Claudel in the studio, c.1896)

 Claudel met Rodin at his workshop at the age of nineteen; he was twenty four years older and also married.
 Rodin would not leave his wife for Claudel, aiming to keep both women in his life.
 The male sculptor was a known womanizer, a reputation celebrated in the mythology of the male artist.
-Such a sexual affair between a much younger female student and an older male tutor is one which has been played out again and again, not only indicative of the art world however, but of the gender roles and negative power relationships of wider society.
+Such a sexual affair between a much younger female student and an older male tutor is one which has been played out again and again, not only within the art world, but indicative of the gendered power relationships of wider society.

 (Camille Claudel, Torso of a woman squatting, 1885)

-Camille Claudel’s life was not romantically tragic, but indicative of cultural and societal persecution of women.
+Camille Claudel’s life was not romantically tragic, but indicative of a culture which forced hugely damaging personal and societal sanctions on women.

 In recent years the work of this hugely skilled and pioneering sculptor has been more positively highlighted and the oppressive circumstances of her life dissected to create a more deservedly insightful view of Camille Claudel herself.
 Her legacy is not only her work but the recognition of the life she endured as a woman, and a female artist.